New evidence connects Gilgo Beach suspect Rex Heuermann with other victims, attorney says

 SUFFOLK COUNTY, N.Y.
 (PIX11) – New evidence has been uncovered that connects Gilgo Beach serial killer suspect Rex Heuermann with two more women who were found dead on Long Island, according to an attorney representing victims in the case.

-Attorney John Ray said he would announce a “major development” in the Gilgo Beach case on Wednesday afternoon.

-This story will be updated shortly with details from the press conference.

-New evidence connects Heuermann with Shannan Gilbert and Karen Vergata, who were found dead on Long Island in 2011 and 1996, respectively, according to a news release from Ray’s law firm.
+On Wednesday, Attorney John Ray said new witnesses came forward with information that allegedly links Heuermann with Shannan Gilbert, 24, and Karen Vergata, 34, who were found dead on Long Island in 2011 and 1996, respectively.

-“The evidence also expands knowledge and information regarding Heuermann and his wife.
-There will be available sworn statements of new witnesses,” the news release said.

-Suffolk County Police Commissioner Rodney Harrison was expected to attend the press conference, according to the law firm.
+Suffolk County Police Commissioner Rodney Harrison said detectives are investigating the credibility of the new information provided by the witnesses.

+“It’s still an ongoing investigation.
+We have the information.
+We’re working it, and we’ll see where it leads us down the road,” Harrison said.

 Heuermann is already charged with murder in connection with the deaths of Melissa Barthelemy, Megan Waterman and Amber Costello.
-Heuermann is also the “prime suspect” in the killing of Maureen Brainard-Barnes, authorities have said.
+He is also considered the “prime suspect” in the killing of Maureen Brainard-Barnes, authorities have said.

 Heuermann allegedly met the women online and then dumped their bodies in the brush off Ocean Parkway.
 Their bodies were discovered in 2010.